 Andertons Music Store

-Huge thank you to Andertons Music in Gilford (near London) for supplying me with this bass.
+Huge thank you to Andertons Music in Guildford (near London, UK) for supplying me with this bass.
 Here’s a link to the Sire P7 on the Andertons website

 They gave me fantastic customer service and their team are very, very knowledgeable on the whole Sire Bass Series.
 Please go and try these basses out in their store if you are in their neck of the woods!